Big City, Small Town, or Rural?

 Limited Enthusiasm Model

 The flaw in the above arguments is that they can apply to any organisation, not just a church.
-Surely there needs to be something different about the way a church grows!
+Surely, there needs to be something different about the way a church grows!
 David Robertson makes the point that the Independent Methodists came out of the revivals of the 18th and 19th centuries .
 They grew not because of the size of the demand(there was little), or the effectiveness of their church organisations (they were not professionals), but the efficacy of their individual Christians, who were so full of the revival life of Christ that they imparted it to others.

 Growth by infectious faith is captured in the Limited Enthusiasm Model .
-Here only a subset of the church, the enthusiasts, make converts, loop R figure 3, but some of those converts become enthusiasts, thus the lively Christians reproduce themselves in others.
-Although enthusiasts do not stay effective for ever, loop B2, they do so long enough for the revival contagion to keep being passed on, effectively creating demand, loop B1, rather than waiting for it.
+Here, only a subset of the church, the enthusiasts, make converts, loop R figure 3, but some of those converts become enthusiasts thus the lively Christians reproduce themselves in others.
+Although enthusiasts do not stay effective forever, loop B2, they do so long enough for the revival contagion to keep being passed on, effectively creating demand, loop B1, rather than waiting for it.

-Such a church in revival is therefore more effective where people have the most meaningful contacts.
+Such a church in revival is, therefore, more effective where people have the most meaningful contacts.
 The place you stop to talk to those you meet, rather than pass a thousand in the street.
-The place where you see the same people over and over again, building a relationship, not the place where you may not see the same person again, hoping to attract a stranger.
+The place where you see the same people over and over again, building a relationship.
+Not the place where you may not see the same person again, hoping to attract a stranger.
 Essentially, the village is a better place than the city.
 The small town is better than the big one.

 I often travel through the rural parts of Wales and Scotland and see so many areas with no church at all, just closed or converted buildings.
-In those where a church remains it is usually an established one – part of a denomination now facing division through the spread of the new ideology that promotes sexual diversity .
-As a result many more will close, or become unacceptable to a Christian seeking a church with Biblical standards.
-There is a desperate need for rural church planting; that is for revived Christians to move to these places.
+In those where a church remains, it is usually an established one – part of a denomination now facing division through the spread of the new ideology that promotes sexual diversity .
+As a result, many more will close or become unacceptable to a Christian seeking a church with Biblical standards.
+There is a desperate need for rural church planting, that is, for revived Christians to move to these places.

 Ah says someone – “I will plant the church when the revival comes”.
 No!
 The revival will come when you go and plant!
-Paul the apostle did not wait for the Spirit to come before he went somewhere new – he went, and as he preached the Spirit fell.
-It is a time to go, not a time to wait – the church has been waiting very effectively for far too long.
+Paul the apostle did not wait for the Spirit to come before he went somewhere new.
+He went, and as he preached, the Spirit fell.
+It is a time to go, not a time to wait.
+The church has been waiting very effectively for far too long.